alphagov/xgovctf/GettingStarted.md

 Automatically generated (autogen) problems allow different teams to receive different versions of the same challenge.
 For example, the picoCTF 2014 problem `Substitution` (a substitution cipher problem) uses different letter mappings and Disney song lyrics for different problem instances.
 This has numerous advantages, including the prevention and detection of flag sharing between teams.

-Before deploying a competition, you need to generate some number of autogen problem instances per problem which will serve as the pool of possible version of the problem that a team can get.
-During the competition, teams will randomly be assigned an autogen instance from the pool of available instances.
+Before deploying a competition, you need to generate some number of autogen problem instances per autogen problem.
+These instances will serve as a pool of possible versions of the problem.
+During the competition, teams will randomly be assigned one autogen instance from the pool of available instances.

-Whereas basic problems have just a *grader* script, autogen problems have both a *grader* and a *generator*.
+Whereas basic problems have just a *grader* script, autogen problems have both a *grader* and a *generator* script.
 The *generator* contains code for producing all of the content needed for a given problem instance.
-The *grader*, as in basic problems, is used to determine whether an flag submitted by a user for a given problem instance is correct.
+The *grader*, as with basic problems, is used to determine whether an flag submitted by a user for a given problem instance is correct.

 The `Hidden Message` problem under `example_problems` contains example code for creating an autogen problem.
 We will use this as a working example of how to develop an autogen problem.